Apr 232013

 CJE SeniorLife, a community-based organization that serves some 18,000 older adults annually, is among the first cohort of recipients for Section 3026 or Community-Based Care Transition Program (CCTP) funding from the Centers for Medicare and Medicaid.
 One of seven early awardees, CJE will anchor a project that includes three large hospitals in Northern Chicago, as well as long-term services and supports organizations that serve frail older adults.

-Medicaring talked to Heather O’Donnell, JD, LLM, CPA, who is CJE’s Director of Planning for Healthcare Reform.
+Medicaring talked to Heather O’Donnell, JD, LLM, CPA, then CJE’s Director of Planning for Healthcare Reform.
 She said that the process that led to funding has been underway for more than a year, and began when the group first began to consider opportunities that were arising as a result of health care reform, and how it might further its effort to bridge gaps between social services and medical care.

 CJE, which had already been involved in care transitions improvement efforts, began to reach out to hospitals in its community, approaching them to find out whether they would be interested in partnering for the CCTP opportunity.
 Ultimately, three hospitals were selected: Northwestern Memorial Hospital (a major academic medical center), Provena-Resurrection Saint Joseph Hospital, and Provena-Resurrection Saint Francis Hospital.
 The team also includes Telligen, the Illinois Quality Improvement Organization and local Care Coordination Units.
 These state-run units, housed in communities throughout Illinois, address the needs of older adults who have complex, ongoing health care needs.
 Patients who have diagnoses of pneumonia, congestive heart failure, or AMI are targeted, as well as those who have complex conditions or take multiple medications.